10 things managers should never say - and what to say instead

 9. Don't say, "I hate this job/client/co-worker."
 Say, "What do we think makes [X] so challenging?"

-Whatever you do, don't be like my old manager.
-He used to say how much he hated his job, as a way to bond with employees.
-But this attitude didn't inspire any confidence or respect and "poisoned the well" for everyone.
+And whatever you do, don't be like my old manager.
+He used to say how much he hated his job as a way to bond with employees.
+But this attitude didn't inspire any confidence or respect.
+Instead, it "poisoned the well" for everyone.
 It also backfired on him, when he was quoted by an employee to the very boss he'd moaned about.

 Have you ever said anything to an employee that you regretted?
 How was it taken?
 Has a manager ever said anything that upset you at work?
 How did you handle it?
 Would you do anything differently?
 Share your experiences in the Comments below!

 You may also be interested in…